Iberians: Iberian scripts

-Northeastern Iberian script and southeastern Iberian script share a common distinctive typological characteristic, also present in other paleohispanic scripts: they present signs with syllabic value for the occlusives and signs with monofonematic value for the rest of consonants and vowels.
-From a writing systems point of view, they are neither alphabets nor syllabaries, they are mixed scripts that normally are identified as semi-syllabaries.
-About this common origin, there is no agreement between researchers: for some this origin is only linked to the Phoenician alphabet while for others the Greek alphabet had participated too.
+Northeastern Iberian script and southeastern Iberian script share a common distinctive typological characteristic, also present in other paleohispanic scripts: they use signs with syllabic value for the occlusives and signs with monophonemic value for the rest of the consonants and vowels.
+As writing systems, they are neither alphabets nor syllabaries, but mixed scripts that normally are identified as semi-syllabaries.
+There is no agreement between researchers concerning the origin of the Iberian writing systems: for some they are only linked to the Phoenician alphabet while for others the Greek alphabet had an influence too.